cferdinandi/adventure/content/adventures/escape-from-the-volcano.md

 {{<details summary="Lava Pond" blurb="After following the tunnel a short while, you come to a lake of lava.
 It's dotted with volcanic rock.
 Blackened, porous walls ooze magma in places.">}}
 - _Events_
 	+ While trying to cross, lava will periodically bubble and pop, launching into the air.
-Any adventurer who's hit by it takes D6WR damage.
+Any adventurer who's hit by it takes 2 AD (fire) damage.
 	+ Some stones in the lava pond are more stable than others.
 Smaller ones can tip, or sink completely.
 {{</details>}}

 {{<details summary="Supply Alcove" blurb="There are no challenges here, but adventurers may find supplies left by previous explorers or a stock room used by the current inhabitants.">}}

-<p class="margin-bottom-small">Ideas for supplies</p>
+<p class="margin-bottom-small"><em>Ideas for supplies:</em></p>

 - Rope
 - Healing Potion